 - car tyres with tread worn below 1.6mm

-- a mix of radial and cross ply tyres
+- a mix of radial and cross ply tyres on the same axle.

 - over or under inflated tyres

 - tyres with cuts, lump, bulges or tears

 - the wrong sort of tyre fitted.

 Tyre pressures and inflation